philipphoffmann/gnome3-jenkins-indicator/README.md

 ### 1. The Jenkins CI Server JSON API URL:
 Set its value to your Jenkins web frontend URL.
 You can check if the JSON API is available in your web browser by appending `/api/json` to your web frontend URL (which is what the extension does to get its information).
+You can also enable the "Green Balls Plugin" in this section which enables using green ball icons instead of blue ones, just like the green balls plugin in Jenkins (Thanks to [negesti](https://github.com/negesti) for this contribution).

 ### 2. Auto-refreshing:
 By default the extension automatically requests the Jenkins CI Server for the state of all jobs at a given interval.